Die Linke: Extremism and populism

 Both media and political scientists have discussed whether Die Linke should be considered extremist in nature.
-Journalists from outlets including the BBC, The Guardian, Euronews, and Der Spiegel have described the party as far-left, while other journalists writing for the same publications (minus Der Spiegel) have referred to the party as left-wing.
+Journalists from outlets including the BBC, The Guardian, Euronews, and Der Spiegel have described the party as far-left, while other journalists writing for the same publications (except Der Spiegel) have referred to the party as left-wing.
 Among academics, there is a general consensus that at least some sections of the party are extremist; however, political scientist Richard Stöss states that they make up less than ten percent of the party membership – 5,000 of 62,000 members according to the BfV – and compete for resources among themselves, and there is little risk of these groups becoming dominant and exerting major influence over the party's leadership and platform.
 Eckhard Jesse states that, while Die Linke is far more accepting of the Basic Law than parties like the National Democratic Party of Germany, the presence of its extremist factions means the party overall represents a "soft left-wing extremism".
 Political scientist Karl-Rudolf Korte states that the party is well-integrated within the constitutional order, and "has actually rendered considerable services to German democracy" through the integration of East German protest movement into the parliamentary system.
 Nonetheless, he criticises the party's continued association with extremist groups.

 Die Linke has also been characterised as left-wing populist by researchers such as Cas Mudde and Tilman Mayer.
 Florian Hartleb states that the party is "social-populist".
 According to Frank Decker, the party during the leadership of Oskar Lafontaine could be described as left-wing populist.
 In 2011, Bundestag deputy and later party co-leader Katja Kipping stated that she believed Die Linke needed "a double strategy [of] social-ecological restructuring plus left-wing populism" to become attractive to voters.
 She elaborated: "Left-wing populism means targeting those who are marginalized in our society in a targeted and pointed manner."

 Association with the SED

 Die Linke's position as the successor of the PDS and SED has made it subject to significant controversy and criticism, as well as claims that the party is sympathetic to the former GDR.
 Former member Sahra Wagenknecht, who served as co-leader of the party's Bundestag group from 2015 to 2019, is well known for her controversial statements on this issue.
 In a 2009 interview, she rejected the characterisation of East Germany as a dictatorship or unconstitutional state (Unrechtsstaat).

 Other incidents include a walkout conducted in 2007 by Die Linke's delegation in the Landtag of Saxony during a German Unity Day ceremony in protest of the presence of Joachim Gauck, former East German pro-democracy campaigner and later Federal Commissioner for the Stasi Records, who was the keynote speaker at the event.
-Die Linke's state leader André Hahn claimed that Gauck did not deliver an "appropriate or balanced speech", arguing he had "an absolutely one-sided view of the GDR."
+Die Linke's state leader André Hahn claimed that Gauck did not deliver an "appropriate or balanced speech", arguing he had "an absolutely one-sided view of the GDR".